bryan-ab-smith/topomapper/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+### Note about the street GeoJSON data
+The GeoJSON data (datafiles/) comes from OpenStreetMap.
+That data is available under the Open Database License (see [here](https://opendatacommons.org/licenses/odbl/1-0/)).